Chris4081/MAAT-RPG/GUI-START.md

 `python tools/run_source_checks.py` in the activated environment.
 The test runner uses temporary profiles and does not load a real AI model.
 Test your chosen model and normal gameplay separately in the GUI.

+For the classic text interface, see [Terminal startup](TERMINAL-START.md#english).
+That guide reuses the current Python environment; the older `start.sh`/PowerShell launchers expect a separate `mos-env` installation.